 You are your child’s first and most important teacher!
 You know your child best and can work with them at times when they are in the mood to learn.
 There are six pre-reading skills that children must have in order to learn to read.
 By reading to your child and spending time with them, you can help your child to learn the following:

 For each 100 books recorded, your child will receive a promotional sticker emphasizing the positive benefits of reading for their reading journal.
 At the 500-book level your child will receive a copy of the book, You Read to Me, I’ll Read to You: Very Short Stories to Read Together by Mary Ann Hoberman.
-When your child reaches the 1000 books plateau and completes the program they will also receive their very own copy of the Dr. Seuss classic, Oh, the Places You’ll Go.
+When your child that reads and records 1000 books—completing the program—they will also receive their very own copy of the Dr. Seuss classic, Oh, the Places You’ll Go.
 They will also receive a certificate of achievement and will have his or her name proudly placed on the Wall of Fame at the library.
 Most importantly, at 1000 books your child will have the tools for reading and school success.

 Everyone has a story to tell, and reading aloud and talking about what you’re reading aids in the development of your child’s brain.